City Relocation Overview

 • Climate also helps lift the overall score.

-• Fayetteville, NC may appeal most to families, budget-conscious movers, people prioritizing weather.
+• Fayetteville, NC may appeal most to budget-conscious movers, people prioritizing weather.

 Main trade-offs